 How long is Lizard Head Pass in Colorado?

 The road is 117.64km (73.1 miles) long, running from the Town of Dolores (in Montezuma County) to Placerville (in San Miguel County).

 Is Lizard Head Pass in Colorado Open?

 Set high in the San Juan Mountains of Colorado, the road is well maintained and can be accessed year round but may be closed for short periods in winter when the weather is bad.

 Is Lizard Head Pass dangerous?

 The road is paved and well maintained.
-The grades on both sides of the pass are mild for automobile traffic.
-However, the area is famous for rapidly changing weather conditions.
+The grades on both sides of the pass are mild for automobile traffic (hitting a 7.8% of maximum gradient through some of the ramps).
+The area is famous for rapidly changing weather conditions.
 In the winter, drivers should be prepared in case of inclement weather.
 Thunderstorms often develop in the afternoon.
 Visiting early and being back by your vehicle early in the day is advisable.
 Be aware of high altitude sickness, which can be life threatening.
 Hypothermia can be a hazard throughout the year.
 Watch the weather in September and be prepared for an early snow storm.